 When this doesn’t quite work out as planned, many of us can be quick to lay blame on our teams.
 Less common — but fundamental to sales success — is a long, hard look in the mirror.
 Are we driving the right behaviour?
 Are we giving the right direction?
 Are we incentivising the team in the right way?
 And crucially, can we provide ourselves with objective examples for each?

 You can’t work any harder than you already are, but you can work smarter.

 A SMART approach to sales enablement involves creating a sales strategy plan around six key elements.
 These are the areas of your sales strategy that will enable you to maximise the impact of your team’s activities and, ultimately, close more business:

-To discover how to plan and develop a successful sales strategy, let’s look at these six areas in more detail.
+To discover how to build a successful sales enablement strategy, let’s look at these six areas in more detail.

 The KPIs you might use to measure your team’s performance can include but are not limited to:

 - lead to opportunity conversion rate